Steps to Enrolling in a Major (Matriculated Student)

 2. Required Documentation for Admission -

-- Applicants must submit an official high school transcript or GED certificate with test scores to the Admissions office.
+- Applicants must submit an official high school transcript or high school equivalency diploma with test scores to the Admissions office.
 Students that are currently a senior in high school must submit official transcripts for admission purposes.
 A transcript must be submitted at the time you apply and again after you graduate.
 The official final transcript must depict the date of graduation.

 Note: If an applicant chooses to submit a transcript in person it must be enclosed in a sealed envelope from the school.
-Also, GED holders must submit the official GED certificate with test scores in person to the Admissions office for verification.
+Also, high school equivalency diploma holders must submit the official certificate with test scores in person to the Admissions office for verification.
 No copies will be accepted.
 Out-of-town applicants may submit a notarized copy to the Admissions office via mail.
 Your application will be held in an incomplete status until this documentation is presented.

 - Applicants that have previously taken college credit at another college or university may submit their official transcript for transfer credits.
 College transcripts are accessible to the academic department for review once the applicant has been admitted.
 Students must follow up with their academic department to ensure the transfer credits have been processed.
 Note: Some competitive majors may require college transcripts for consideration.

 - Non U.S. citizens must present original documentation for verification every time an application is submitted.